Great Tribulation: How to Discern Truth from Deception

 2. “when will this happen, and what will be the sign of your coming and of the end of the age?
 [NIV] (Matthew 24:3-21)

 The disciples asked three questions about what had just happened.
-This is the context of the entire section.
+This context is the context of the entire section.
 Nothing has been said from chapter 21 to chapter 24 about any other coming or any other tribulation.
 They are asking about that temple’s desolation, not a future temple.

 a. when will this happen